cavocado/hearts/README.md

 # Starting the Game

-To start the game, run:
+To start the game, run: iex -S mix
-'''bash
-iex -S mix
-'''

-If the game doesn't start immediately, type:
+If the game doesn't start immediately, type: Hearts.run()
-'''elixir
-Hearts.run()
-'''